-CPT authorization must be an integral part of your curriculum and must fulfill a requirement for a course your are registered in, such as a practicum or internship credit.
-In order to be authorized you must be enrolled in a corresponding course during the period of time that you will work or in the semester immediately following the work.
+CPT authorization must be an integral part of your curriculum and must fulfill a requirement for a course you are registered in, such as a practicum or internship credit.
+To be authorized you must be enrolled in a corresponding course during the semester in which you will be working (Fall, Spring, or Summer).

-Before beginning CPT, you must receive authorization from the DSO before you begin.
+Before beginning your internship, you must receive CPT authorization from the DSO before you begin.
 Working without proper authorization is a violation of your legal status that will require the termination of your Student and Exchange Information System (SEVIS) record.

 To be eligible for CPT you must meet the following requirements:

 Work that qualifies for CPT must meet one the following criteria:

 To apply for CPT authorization, you must complete the following steps: